OpenSourceLAN/steam-discover/README.md

 These are currently:

 * Postgres
+* MySQL 5.7.8 and up (requires [JSON data type](https://dev.mysql.com/doc/refman/5.7/en/json.html))
 * Redis
 * UDP

 You can specify each one multiple times if, eg, you want to send to multiple UDP ports for whatever reason.

-Using Postgres, you will need to initialise a database with the `dbinit.sql` script.
+Using Postgres, you will need to initialise a database with the `postgres-init.sql` script.

 The Redis sink is currently used for the visualiser (see below), so only sends a very limited subset of data to the pub/sub queue.
 If someone asks, I'll make it send all